sagemath/trac_to_gh/Issue 8549.md

 CC:  sage-combinat

-Keywords: permutation, cycle, enumeration
+Keywords: permutation groups, cycle index, Polya enumeration

 Let G a permutation group.
 Each permutation of G has a cycle type.
-The goal of this ticket is to add a method for permutation group which return a dictionary associating for each cycle pattern, the number of permutation in G having this pattern.
+The goal of this ticket is to add a method for permutation group which returns a symmetric function in the monomial symmetric functions whose terms are the numbers of permutation in G having the cycle type (Partition) indexing the corresponding monomial.

 Issue created by migration from https://trac.sagemath.org/ticket/8549